 Figure~\ref{Fig:fig3}(b) plots the result of a calculation including these effects, showing that gain of a left-handed J-TWPA rolls-off at high signal powers.
 Further, the gain compression sets in earlier when the same device is operated at lower pump frequencies.
 This is in accordance with the standard amplifier physics that higher gain leads to saturation for smaller signal powers \cite{Abdo2013}, in conjunction with the fact that a left-handed J-TWPA realizes higher gain at lower $\omega_{p}$.
 For a detailed comparison of dynamic range between the two J-TWPA modalities, we refer the reader to Supplementary Section 2.B.

-\subsection{Zero-dispersion frequency}
+\subsubsection{Zero-dispersion frequency}

 Another feature unique to the left-handed J-TWPA is the existence of a ``zero-dispersion frequency", $\omega_{\rm ZD}$.
-The location of the $\omega_{\rm ZD}$ corresponds to an inflection point of the dispersion relation, which leads to the following useful expression for its location, $ \omega_{\rm ZD} = \sqrt{2/3} \omega_{J}. $ On the other hand a right-handed JTL, given its always-convex dispersion, cannot support a $\omega_{\rm ZD}$,
+The location of the $\omega_{\rm ZD}$ corresponds to an inflection point of the dispersion relation, which leads to the following useful expression for its location, $ \omega_{\rm ZD} = \sqrt{2/3} \omega_{J}. $ On the other hand a right-handed JTL, given its always-convex dispersion, cannot support a $\omega_{\rm ZD}$.